Middle East: Create Jobs through Sustainable Development

 Provide new opportunities in a capital city

-Work alongside the Alliance national church in the capital city to provide expertise and training in sustainable development for people suffering from the country’s largest peace-time economic and financial crisis, Covid-19, and a massive man-made disaster in 2020.
+Work alongside the Alliance national church in the capital city to provide expertise and training in sustainable development for people recovering from the widespread effect of a massive explosion in 2020.

 - CAMA Worker